Yoast/wordpress-seo/readme.txt

 ### Yoast SEO: the #1 WordPress SEO plugin

-Need some help with your search engine optimization?
-Need an SEO plugin that helps you reach for the stars?
-Yoast SEO is the original WordPress SEO plugin since 2008.
-It is the favorite tool of millions of users, ranging from the bakery around the corner to some of the most popular sites on the planet.
-With Yoast SEO, you get a solid toolset that helps you aim for that number one spot in the search results.
-Yoast: SEO for everyone.
+Since 2008 Yoast SEO has helped millions of websites worldwide to rank higher in search engines.
+The SEO plugin helps you with your search engine optimization.
+Are you not entirely convinced?
+Yoast SEO is the original WordPress SEO plugin and is the favorite tool of millions of users worldwide!

+As Yoast’s mission is **SEO for Everyone**, the plugin’s users range from the bakery around the corner to some of the most popular sites on the planet.

+#### DON’T LET YOUR COMPETITORS WIN
+Do you know who your competitors are in your niche?
+There’s a reason why they are your competitors: they do what you do.
+And they might even do it better right now.
+That does not mean you can't win from them, but it does mean you need all the help to get on top and stay on top!
+Yoast SEO is here to help you out as we’ve helped millions of people worldwide.

+#### TAKING CARE OF YOUR WORDPRESS SEO
 Yoast SEO does everything in its power to please both visitors and search engine spiders.
-How?
-Below you’ll find a small sampling of the powers of Yoast SEO:

-#### Taking care of your WordPress SEO
+A dedicated team of developers, testers, architects and SEO experts work daily to improve the plugin with every release.
+Yoast SEO offers:
+* Title and meta description templating for better branding and consistent snippets in the search results.
+* Schema implementations to higher the chance on rich results in search engines.
 * The most advanced XML Sitemaps functionality at the push of a button.
-* Full control over site breadcrumbs: add a piece of code and you’re good to go.
+* Full control over site breadcrumbs.
-* Set canonical URLs to avoid duplicate content.
-Never have to worry about Google penalties again.
+* The option to set canonical URLs to avoid duplicate content so you never have to worry about Google penalties again.
-* Title and meta description templating for better branding and consistent snippets in the search results.
-* **[Premium]** Expand Yoast SEO with the News SEO, Video SEO, Local SEO and WooCommerce SEO extensions.
+* **[Premium]** the ability to expand Yoast SEO with the News SEO, Video SEO, Local SEO and WooCommerce SEO extensions.
-* **[Premium]** Need help?
-Yoast SEO Premium users get 1 year free access to our awesome support team.
+* **[Premium]** support for our Yoast SEO Premium users.

-> Note: some features are Premium.
-Which means you need Yoast SEO Premium to unlock those features.
-You can [get Yoast SEO Premium here](https://yoa.st/1v8)!

-#### Write killer content with Yoast SEO
+#### WRITE KILLER CONTENT WITH YOAST SEO
+We know content is king, that's why Yoast SEO is famous for its Content and SEO analysis.
+Yoast SEO gives you:

-* Content & SEO analysis: Invaluable tools to write SEO-friendly texts.
+* A content and SEO analysis: invaluable tools to write SEO-friendly texts without forgetting your audience.
-* The snippet preview shows you how your post or page will look in the search results - even on mobile.
-Yoast SEO Premium even has social media previews!
+* A snippet preview that shows you how your post or page will look in the search results.
+Even on mobile!
+* An **FAQ** and **HowTo** block for the WordPress editor so search engines know when you are serving a FAQ page or HowTo guides.
+* **[Premium]** Social previews to show you how your content will be shown on Twitter and Facebook.
-* **[Premium]** The Insights tool shows you what your text focuses on so you can keep your article in line with your keyphrases.
+* **[Premium]** The Insights tool that shows you what your text focuses on.
+This way you can keep your article in line with your keyphrases.
-* **[Premium]** Synonyms & related keyphrases: Optimize your article for synonyms and related keyphrases.
+* **[Premium]** The ability to optimize your article for synonyms and related keyphrases.
-* **[Premium]** Automatic internal linking suggestions: write your article and get automatic suggested posts to link to.
+* **[Premium] Automatic internal linking suggestions: write your article and get automatic suggested posts to link to!

-#### Keep your site in perfect shape
+#### KEEP YOUR SITE IN PERFECT SHAPE

+Whether you are a **blogger** or **content creator**, a **developer**, an **SEO expert** or a **business owner**: Yoast SEO helps you keep your website in perfect shape.
+Yoast SEO:
-* Yoast SEO tunes the engine of your site so you can work on creating great content.
+* Tunes the engine of your website so you can work on creating great content.
-* Our cornerstone content and internal linking features help you optimize your site structure in a breeze.
+* Gives you cornerstone content and internal linking features to help you optimize your site structure in a breeze.
-* Manage SEO roles: Give your colleagues access to specific sections of the Yoast SEO plugin.
+* Helps you manage your team: with our SEO roles you can give colleagues access to specific sections of the Yoast SEO plugin.
-* Bulk editor: Make large-scale edits to your site.
+* Has a bulk editor so you can make large-scale edits to your website.
+* Translates your content to structured data where possible to help search engines understand your website.
-* **[Premium]** Social previews to manage the way your page is shared on social networks like Facebook and Twitter.
+* **[Premium]** gives you social previews to manage the way your page is shared on social networks like Facebook and Twitter.
-* **[Premium]** Redirect manager: It keeps your site healthy by easily redirecting deleted pages and changed URLs.
+* **[Premium]** has a full redirect manager to keep your site healthy by easily redirecting deleted pages and changed URLs.

 ### Premium support